Planning Awards Application Form

 ELIGIBILITY REQUIREMENTS

-Must have been prepared under the direction of and/or with the substantive involvement of an APPI regulated member (Registered or Candidate) in good-standing;
+• must have been prepared under the direction of and/or with the substantive involvement of an APPI regulated member (Registered or Candidate) in good-standing.

 Must apply to a community, resource, planning process, etc. located within Alberta, the Northwest Territories or Nunavut;

-• if implemented, must be implemented within the calendar years of 2022, 2023, and 2024
+• must have been if implemented within the calendar years of 2023, 2024, and 2025

-• implemented prior to December 31, 2023
+• must have been implemented prior to December 31, 2024

 There may be more than one type of acceptance.